 He or she will start by talking with you about what you are seeing at home.
 Then he or she may ask you to fill out a canine cognitive dysfunction checklist.
 These checklists can be a helpful way to visually see how many symptoms of sundowners the dog is showing and which areas are most problematic.

 Additionally, your vet will want to perform a complete physical exam and some routine testing to rule out medical problems.
-This might include blood work, urine testing, and imaging like X-rays or ultrasound.
+This might include blood tests for dogs, urine testing, and imaging like X-rays or ultrasound.
 Once it is clear that the symptoms are not coming from a physical ailment, your vet may conclude that your furry friend has sundowners syndrome.
 Then it is time to talk about how to help your sundowning dog.

 What is the treatment for sundowners?